99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - cached data may be eventually consistent
 - efficient if data changes slowly
 - Lazy loading / Cache-Aside / Lazy Population architecture: cache hit / cache miss depending if the data is in ElastiCache, if not get from RDS and write it to cache for further searches.
+  When your application needs to read data from the database, it checks the cache first to determine whether the data is available.
   Loads the data into the cache only when necessary (if a cache miss occurs).
   Lazy loading avoids filling up the cache with data that won’t be requested. cache can become stale if Lazy Loading is implemented without other strategies (such as TTL).